Generic selectors

 Christ is the Way, the Truth, and the Life

-14:5 Thomas said to Him, “Lord, we do not know where You are going; how then can we know the way?”
+14:5 Thomas said to Him, “Lord, we do not know where You are going, and how can we know the way?”

-14:6 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father except through Me.
+14:6 Jesus said to him, “I am the way, the truth, and the life.
+No one comes to the Father except through Me.

-14:8 Philip said to Him, “Lord, show us the Father, and that will be sufficient for us.”
+14:8 Philip said to Him, “Lord, show us the Father, and it is sufficient for us.”

-14:9 Jesus said to him, “Have I been with you so long a time, and you have not known Me, Philip?
-The one who has seen Me has seen the Father; why then do you say, ‘Show us the Father’?
+14:9 Jesus said to him, “Have I been with you so long, and yet you have not known Me, Philip?
+He who has seen Me has seen the Father; so how can you say, ‘Show us the Father’?

-14:10 Don’t you believe that I am in the Father, and the Father is in Me?
-The words that I speak to you, I do not speak from My own self; but the Father Himself, Who dwells in Me, does the works.
+14:10 “Do you not believe that I am in the Father, and the Father in Me?
+The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works.

-14:12 Truly, truly I say to you, the one who believes in Me shall also do the works that I do; and greater works than these shall he do because I am going to the Father.
+14:12 “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.

 Christ Will Send the Comforter

-14:17 Even the Spirit of the truth, which the world cannot receive because it perceives it not, nor knows it; but you know it because it dwells with you, and shall be within you.
+14:17 “the Spirit of truth, whom the world cannot receive, because it neither sees it nor knows it; but you know it, for it dwells with you and will be in you.

-14:19 Yet a little while and the world shall see Me no longer; but you shall see Me.
-Because I live, you shall live also.
+14:19 “A little while longer and the world will see Me no more, but you will see Me.
+Because I live, you will live also.

 God & Jesus Abide in Us & We in Christ

-14:20 In that day, you shall know that I am in My Father, and you are in Me, and I am in you.
+14:20 “At that day you will know that I am in My Father, and you in Me, and I in you.

-14:21 The one who has My commandments and is keeping them, that is the one who loves Me; and the one who loves Me shall be loved by My Father, and I will love him and will manifest Myself to him.”
+14:21 “He who has My commandments and keeps them, it is he who loves Me.
+And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”

-14:22 Judas (not Iscariot) said to him, “Lord, what has happened that You are about to manifest Yourself to us, and not to the world?”
+14:22 Judas (not Iscariot) said to Him, “Lord, how is it that You will manifest Yourself to us, and not to the world?”

-14:24 The one who does not love Me does not keep My words; and the word that you hear is not Mine, but the Father’s, Who sent Me.
+14:24 “He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father’s who sent Me.

-14:25 I have spoken these things to you while I am yet present with you.
+14:25 “These things I have spoken to you while being present with you.

 Promise of the Peace of Jesus Christ

-14:31 Yet he comes so that the world may know that I love the Father, and that I do exactly as the Father has commanded Me.
-Arise, let us go out.”
+14:31 “But that the world may know that I love the Father, and as the Father gave Me commandment, so I do.
+Arise, let us go from here.

 JOHN 15